felipeam86/cachesql/README.md

 The cached query was executed on the 2021-01-03T20:06:21.401556 and lasted 0:23:04.005710s
 ```

 Phew... that was fast!
-Although, I know now that there's new data on the DB so I want fresh data! -->
+Although, I know now that there's new data on the DB, so I want fresh data! -->
 Use the `force=True` flag:

 ```pycon